geraintpalmer/cm/chapters/session03.md

 ## Programming Concepts 1

 Below is Python code that simulates a queueing system.
-I should reflect the algorithm you developed in your groups.
+It should reflect the algorithm you developed in your groups.

 {% highlight python %}
 >>> import random